Thermistors in Temperature Indicator Circuits

 in operational amplifier II's inverting input.
 A new equilibrium state is created if the temperature differential is large enough (we shall revisit this).

-Nothing changes for operational amplifier I: the inverting input's potential is still lower (if not higher) than the direct input's.
+Nothing changes for operational amplifiers.
+I: The inverting input's potential is still lower (if not higher) than the direct input's.

 As before, output 1 is still in a high state.